b3i-gh/monster-hunter-be/README.md

 - 1.2.1 :
   - added 'NL' to lang ENUM
   - set the maximum file size for upload to 4MB
+- 1.2.2 :
+  - removed the constraint to can name uniqueness

 ### Future implementations:
  - barcode recognition (possibly a front-end feature)